 MPP Statement/Letter of Intent

 The MPP is a research degree.
 Your letter of intent offers you the opportunity to describe to the admissions committee your interests and fit with the MPP program.
-It also provides you the opportunity to clearly detail your background and preparation, the ideas and methods that you bring to public policy and an indication of the particular areas of public policy that interest you.
-Please clearly address each of the following:
+It also provides you with the opportunity to clearly detail your background and preparation, the ideas and methods that you bring to public policy and an indication of the particular areas of public policy that interest you.
+In your letter of intent, ensure that you clearly address each of the following:

-1. Why do you want to pursue a research degree focusing on public policy?
+- Why do you want to pursue a research degree focusing on public policy?
+What public policy challenge has personally motivated you to pursue a public policy degree?

-2. Research background and preparation on policy-related research, including scholarly and practical experience.
+- What is your research background and preparation on policy-related research, including academic credentials and practical experience?

-5. Have you approached any of the faculty at the school?
+- Have you approached any of the faculty at the school to be your supervisor?
 If so, please name them.

-Your statement/letter of intent should be a maximum of 700 words.
+Your letter of intent should be a maximum of 700 words.

 Ph.D. applicants